rboyer503/fs-interpreter/FSInterpreter/README.md

   - No testing has yet been completed on newer releases.
 - OpenCV 2.4.11 (Core, HighGUI, ImgProc, and ObjDetect)

 The Fingerspelling Interpreter utilizes many computationally expensive machine vision and learning algorithms that can greatly benefit from GPU acceleration.
-To achieve the optimal frame rate while running FSInterpreter.py and to reduce CNN training session times, it is strongly recommended to leverage CUDA and the cuDNN on a machine with a suitable GPU and a 64-bit Linux OS.
+To achieve the optimal frame rate while running FSInterpreter.py and to reduce CNN/RNN training session times, it is strongly recommended to leverage CUDA and the cuDNN on a machine with a suitable GPU and a 64-bit Linux OS.
 I use an ASUS G751JY laptop with an NVIDIA GeForce GTX 980M (Maxwell architecture) with the following additional dependencies:
 - CUDA 7.5
 - cuDNN 4.0